Time To Heal

 On my last shift at that job, it was just me and Coach.
 Despite any prior awkwardness, I was dreading the idea of goodbye.
 We had spent years cultivating a bond and my attachment to him ran deep.

 Maybe that’s why I let him push the boundaries with me that night.
 That, and the fact that the fear of his rejection and disappointment still trumped anything else.

 It escalated quickly.
 From us sitting in the comfortable silence of our imminent parting, sipping on tequila and orange juice from paper cups to him squatting down in front of me, about to attempt oral sex on me.
-I choked, but on the shock and the stench of hot tequila and cigarettes on his breath wafting up from between my knees while I sucked back the tears welling in the bowls of my lower lids.
+I choked – on the shock, on the stench of hot tequila and cigarettes wafting up from him, between my knees, while I sucked back the tears welling in the bowls of my lower lids.